vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

 In the evening, as the area had stayed pink and was no longer generating a notable sensation for the past few days, I resumed sauerkraut at about 25-50% of usual levels.

+## 2024-09-30: the area stays pink but I briefly experience increased sensation

+On 2024-09-30, in the morning, I briefly noticed increased sensation, but the raea had stayed pink and the increased sensation dissipated later in the morning.
+However, I also noticed a little bit of a sense of reflux that I had not noticed for the past few days.

+To be on the safer side, my plan is to skip sauerkraut today (2024-09-30) and maybe have it once more on 2024-10-01, then skip it until 2024-10-12, which is anyway mostly needed in light of the upcoming dental cleaning appointment on 2024-10-09.